Syncplay/syncplay/README.md

 ### Notification messages

 * `Rewinded due to time difference  with [user]` - This means that your media player ended up too far in front of the specified user and has jumped back to keep you in sync.
 This is usually because someone's computer isn't powerful enough to play the file smoothly.
+If someone is only a small amount in front then their playback rate will be reduced to 95% for a short amount of time to bring them back into sync.
 * `File you're playing is different from [user]'s` - This means that the filename, length and/or duration of the file that the user is playing is different from the file that you are playing.
 This is for information only and is not an error.

 ## How to use the server